sudozid/blockeddomaincheck/README.md

 # Indian ISP Blocked Domain Checker
 Check blocked domains on Indian ISPs

+#Method 1 (SSL Connection checking) TLSCheck.py

+Over https, sites are blocked by checking for Server Name Indication (SNI).
+In order to prevent false positives, I have set the script to connect to IP Address of Google.com (you can use any web server with https if you want).
+However, instead of supplying hostname "google.com", the 1 Million sites are supplied instead.
+This ensures that false positives from Connection Resets for other reasons should be zero.

+This method has a few advantages, First, it doesn't require DNS Resolution because SNI is simply the hostname.
+IP Address remains constant.
+Secondly, it is faster and uses less CPU because creating a simple SSL Socket is way faster and simpler than scraping an entire http document.

+However, if your ISP doesn't block https, this will not work.

+#Method 2 (HTTP Scraping) domaincheck.py

+Use Method 1 unless your ISP doesn't block https.

 This is a simple Python script for checking if a website is blocked by Indian ISPs.
 From what I gathered, when a website is blocked on Indian ISPs over http, an iframe is inserted into the blocked page